Pictures of Peru: An Extraordinary Place

-In addition, we captured whimsical interactions of people and traffic – numerous parades, processions, and strikers marching in the busy streets.
+While we were learning foreign language, we captured whimsical interactions of people and traffic – numerous parades, processions, and strikers marching in the busy streets.
 Miraculously, the madcap polka of taxis, cars, bikes, pedestrians, and trucks somehow eased to allow these interlopers space, making for a colorful and sometimes dizzying montage of tradition and technology, humans and heartfelt issues, all against a backdrop of enormous murals that tell the stories of history, extol sports, and reach out for modern day cartoon characters, including Fred Flintstone and friends.

-Pictures of Peru: Oropesa These pictures of Peru also include an excursion to the nearby sleepy village of Oropesa, home of popular discus-size bread loaves, where we witnessed – and sampled – the bread-making process and admired the temple there, the reconstruction of which our host “father” supervised.
-For other Peru photographs, plus stories about our day-to-day life in Cusco, click on:
+These pictures of Peru also include an excursion to the nearby sleepy village of Oropesa, home of popular discus-size bread loaves, where we witnessed – and sampled – the bread-making process and admired the temple there, the reconstruction of which our host "father" supervised.

 We had several brushes with illness during our stay.
 Click on:

-Part of our practical application of Spanish came through a special relationship with Peruvian students trying to learn English.
-Check them out at: And finally, take a look at how we applied Walkabout Language Learning™ methods to one of many daily challenges we faced at UFC Ultimate Fighting Championship: Staying Connected.
+And finally, take a look at how we applied Walkabout Language Learning™ methods to one of many daily challenges we faced at UFC Ultimate Fighting Championship: Staying Connected.

 Return from Pictures of Peru to Language Lore